jsandov4/GraphProject/README.md

 ## Using the program

-Click on the screen where you want to localize the node 0 (main node).
-This node will be colored in red to distinguish it form others nodes.
+1) Click on the screen where you want to localize the node 0 (main node).
+This node will be colored in red to distinguish it from others nodes.

-Then continue adding nodes by clicking on the screen
+2) Continue adding nodes by clicking on the screen.

-Set up the "temperature" and the number of steps that you want to employ to obtain a reasonable structure.
+3) Set up the "temperature" and the number of steps that you want to employ to obtain a reasonable structure.

-Press "RUN" to see how the method proceeds to propouse a new strucure
+4) Press "RUN" to see how the method proceeds to propose a new structure.

 ## Initial graph

-The initial condition for the graph is a complete connected graph, where each node is conncected to every other possible node.
+The initial condition for the graph is a complete connected graph, where each node is connected to every other possible node.